TImada/raspi4_freertos/README.md

 This FreeRTOS porting uses UART2(PL011).
 The sample application is designed to be launched by u-boot and to operate together with 64-bit Linux.

-Implementation is based on another FreeRTOS porting for Raspberry Pi 3 by eggman [1] (many thanks to him!).
+This implementation is based on another FreeRTOS porting for Raspberry Pi 3 by eggman [1] (many thanks to him!).

 The sample application runs on the CPU core #3 on your Raspberry Pi 4B board.
-A specified memory region (0x20000000 - 0x207FFFFF) is dedicated to the sample application.
+A specified memory region (0x20000000 - 0x207FFFFF) is dedicated to this application.
 Modify `FreeRTOS/Demo/CORTEX_A72_64-bit_Raspberrypi4/uart/src/raspberrypi4.ld` if you want to change the memory usage.

-ARMv8-a MMU is available with VA = PA configuration.
+ARMv8-A MMU is available with VA = PA configuration.
 The current implementation employs 2-level address translation (1GB-page for the 1st level, 2MB-page for the 2nd level).
 See `FreeRTOS/Demo/CORTEX_A72_64-bit_Raspberrypi4/uart/src/mmu.c` for the detail.

 [1] https://github.com/eggman/FreeRTOS-raspi3